mpilhlt/reference-extraction/docs/content/_index.md

 ## Workshop 2023

-Our main activity currently is a hybrid [workshop](./workshop-2023/cfp) that we will be hosting in May 2023 at the [Max Planck Institute for Legal History and Legal Theory (mpilhlt)](https://www.lhlt.mpg.de/en/), Frankfurt/Main, Germany.
+Our main activity currently is a hybrid workshop (see [programme](./workshop-2023/programme)) that we will be hosting in May 2023 at the [Max Planck Institute for Legal History and Legal Theory (mpilhlt)](https://www.lhlt.mpg.de/en/), Frankfurt/Main, Germany.
 As we progress, more and other materials will be made available via this website (<https://mpilhlt.github.io/reference-extraction/>).

 ## Team